rust-lang/rfcs/text/0000-procedural-vtables.md

 - Do we want this kind of flexibility?
 With power comes responsibility...
 - I believe we can do multiple super traits, including downcasts with this scheme and no additional extensions, but I need to make sure that's true.
-- This scheme could support downcasting `dyn A` to `dyn B` if `trait A: B` if we make `T: ?Sized` (`T` is the `impl` block type).
-But that will not allow the sized use-cases anymore (since `size_of::<T>` will fail).
-If we have something like `MaybeSized` that has `size_of` and `align_of` methods returning `Option`, then maybe we could do this.
+- This scheme support downcasting `dyn A` to `dyn B` if `trait A: B` if you `impl CustomUnsize<TraitAWidePtrType> for dyn B`
+* this scheme allows `dyn A + B`.
+By implemting `CustomUnsized` for `dyn A + B`
 * Need to be generic over the allocator, too, so that reallocs are actually sound.
 * how does this RFC (especially the `owned` flag) interact with `Pin`?

 # Future possibilities
 [future-possibilities]: #future-possibilities

-* Add a scheme that allows upcasting to super traits that have different vtable generators.
-  So `trait A: B + C`, where `B` and `C` have different vtable generators and `A` unites them in some manner.
-  This requires the information about the vtable generators to be part of the `TraitDescription` type.
-  We can likely even put a function pointer to the vtable generator into the `TraitDescription`.
-* Add a scheme allowing `dyn A + B`.
-I have no idea how, but maybe we just need to add a method to `CustomUnsize` that allows chaining vtable generators.
-So we first generate `dyn A`, then out of that we generate `dyn A + B`
 * We can change string slice (`str`) types to be backed by a `trait StrSlice` which uses this scheme to generate just a single `usize` for the metadata (see also the `[T]` demo).
-* We can handle traits with parents which are created by a different metadata generator function, we just need to figure out how to communicate this to such a function so it can special case this situation.
-* We can give the vtable pointer of the super traits to the constructor function, so it doesn't have to recompute anything and just grab the info off there.
-  Basically `TraitDescription::parent` would not be a pointer to the parent, but a struct which contains at least the pointer to the parent and the pointer to the `CustomUnsize::from` function.
-* Totally off-topic, but a similar scheme (via const eval) can be used to procedurally generate type declarations.
-* We can likely access associated consts and types of the trait directly without causing cycle errors, this should be investigated
-* This scheme is forward compatible to adding associated fields later.
+* This scheme is forward compatible to adding associated fields later, but it is a breaking change to add such fields to an existing trait.
-* If/once we expose the `Unsize` (do not confuse with `CustomUnsize`) traits on stable, we could consider adding a method to the `Unsize` trait that performs the conversion.
-This way more complex unsizings like `String` -> `str` could be performed without going through the `Deref` trait which does the conversion.
-This would allow us to essentially write `impl str for String` if we make `str` a `trait`.
-We could also move the `CustomUnsize` trait's `from` method's `T` parameter onto the trait, thus allowing users to manually `impl CustomUnsize<CString> for CStrPtr`.